nielchaudhary/HirePilotAI/README.md

 ## Available Scripts

 ### Backend
-- `pnpm dev`: Start the development server with hot-reload
+- `pnpm dev`: Start the development server with hot-reload //use this to run the application
 - `pnpm build`: Build the TypeScript code
 - `pnpm start`: Start the production server
 - `pnpm lint:check`: Run ESLint to check for code quality issues
 - `npx prisma studio`: Open Prisma Studio for database management

 ### Frontend
-- `npm run dev`: Start the development server
+- `npm run dev`: Start the development server //to run the frontend
 - `npm run build`: Build the application for production
 - `npm run preview`: Preview the production build locally
 - `npm run lint`: Run ESLint